snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 ---
 ## Task for 20251014
 doc/ALD/Journal.md
+1. See if there are any sources or simulations that show the same behavior regarding the bouncing behavior we found yesterday and verify with technical data sheet.

-Determine how to use a discriminator to overcome this issue or consider solid state relays (SSRs).
+- other options: Determine how to use/incorporate a discriminator or consider solid state relays (SSRs).

 ---
 ## Task for 20251013